 - Cutting down on unnecessary staff.
 It’s not ideal solution, taking out a loan could be a lot more expensive in the long run than letting a few employees go.

-- Diversify your revenue sources.
+- Diversifying your revenue sources.
 If invoices are a major hurdle to paying your staff on time, consider investing resources into finding more reliable sources to cover your overhead expenses.

 Payroll funding is a way for businesses to retain or hire new staff while making sure that payroll expenses are covered no matter what.